pmalen327/KahlerNotes/README.md

 # KhalerNotes
-Rolling notes on Riemmanian/Khaler geometry, exterior algebra, and other topics from algebraic geometry.
+Rolling notes on Riemmanian/Khaler geometry, exterior algebra, and other topics from algebraic and differential geometry.